GraceKeane/gesture_control/README.md

 8. Program should auto pick up the ```venv``` file
 9. Click ```ok```
 10. Wait for imports to be installed (Should only take a few seconds)
-11. Program should run successfully now
+11. Program should run successfully now if not hover over red lines and import all

-- Add screencast to explain how to run goes here

-## Project Output
+<i><b>Screencast of how to clone and run as well as a program demo is included in submission<b></i>